 The doctrine of Constructive Notice

-Author : Gaurav Dua
+Author: Gaurav Dua

-The law recognises a company as an artificial person, which means it has been given some status of a legal person.
-It is governed by its own constitution and framework which lays down the powers, objectives and functions of the company along with the nature of its business.
-The set of these documents are called the memorandum and articles of association.
+The law recognizes a company as an artificial person, which means it has been given some status of a legal person.
+It is governed by its own constitution and framework which lays down the powers, objectives, and functions of the company along with the nature of its business.
+The set of these documents is called the memorandum and articles of association.
 Since a company needs to get these document registered to gets its incorporation certificate, they are public documents which are accessible to the people either without any costs or on payment of a nominal amount.
-A person dealing with the company is duty bound to read, understand and inspect these documents to ensure that its contract is in congruence with the provisions of the company.
+A person dealing with the company is duty-bound to read, understand and inspect these documents to ensure that its contract is in congruence with the provisions of the company.
 The person is deemed to have understood the documents as per the meaning in the manner they are to be interpreted.
 This includes an understanding of the powers of the company, its directors, officers and the extent of those powers.
-This assumption that the person dealing with the company has the notice of the contents of the Memorandum and Articles, is known as the doctrine of constructive Notice.
+This assumption that the person dealing with the company has the notice of the contents of the Memorandum and Articles, is known as the doctrine of constructive notice.

-Consequently, if a person enters into a contract which was against the Memorandum, or beyond the powers which have been conferred on the directors in the Articles of Association, then the contract is void and cannot be enforced by the person even if he/she had acted in good faith and the money was utilised to achieve the objective of the company, as given in its Memorandum.
+Consequently, if a person enters into a contract which was against the Memorandum, or beyond the powers which have been conferred on the directors in the Articles of Association, then the contract is void and cannot be enforced by the person even if he/she had acted in good faith and the money was utilized to achieve the objective of the company, as given in its Memorandum.